thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 However, to go further, we need to turn arbitrary write to code execution:

 * The stack does not look easily malleable: return addresses are protected through the use of `paciasp` / `retaa`;
-* Dynamic memory hooks have been turned readonly: there is no hope in overwriting them;
+* Dynamic memory hooks have been turned read-only: there is no hope in overwriting them;
-* Inserting a destructor is made useless by use of `_exit`.
+* Inserting a destructor is made useless by the use of `_exit`.

-How to gain code execution then ?
+How to gain code execution then?
 There are a number of options, but looking at files contained in the initial archive, we spot a hidden file, `.gdb_history`.
 This dot file is indeed a hint: `disassemble register_printf_specifier`.

 ```c